Fliggy-Mobile/ffloat/README.md

 If you are already a user of **FWidget**, I believe you already know, we configure the border effect for the component, only need to pass two simple properties `strokeWidth` and` strokeColor`.

-Our original intention was to help developers build beautiful applications more quickly.
+Our original intention was to help developer build beautiful applications more quickly.

 ### 🔳 Gradient & Shadow